rpeszek/typed-encoding/v3ConversionGuide.md

 Call site use has not changed, however constraints and order of type parameters (for `-XTypeApplications`) on some of these functions have:

-- decodeF - order unchanged -> decF
+- decodeF - order unchanged
-- decodeAll - order unchanged -> decAll
+- decodeAll - order unchanged
-- decodeFAll -  forall order changed (first to type variables flipped to `nms f c str` from `f nms`) -> decFAll
+- decodeFAll -  forall order changed (first to type variables flipped to `nms f c str` from `f nms`)

 ### Validation